No Friendlies in Sight

 The pink thing was chewing, its mouth full, its muzzle crisscrossed with deep cuts.
 The bottom half of the spiky ape was lying nearby.

 Shantae sat down with her feet dangling down the cliff and her elbows on her knees, to stare at the grisly scene.
 This may be a vital strategy of survival.
 Monsters back home never turned on each other.

-This unfamiliar hell was so horrifically brutal.
+This unfamiliar hell was so full of merciless brutality.
 And now she had to explore it, learn its secrets and find the portal or warp platform that led back to the Oubilette of Suffering.
 Which now felt cozy and safe in comparison, its monsters almost cuddly compared to the local denizens.

 The thought that there may be no such portal was discarded as unproductive.
 She had friends back home who waited her back, who depended on her!

 The confirmation came in the form of a stray flying flaming skull that came from somewhere to beeline for her with frightening speed.
 Dodging it proved almost insultingly easy, though, as the dumb thing could only fly in a straight line, bumping into the cliff face and hanging there, disoriented, for a few seconds.
-Some tedious hair whipping and pistol shooting later it crumbled to disappear in a burst of flame with a mournful screech.
-Definitely not something that dies easily, but not too dangerous — while it was alone.
+Some hair whipping and pistol shooting later it crumbled to disappear in a burst of flame with a mournful screech.
+Definitely could take a hit, but not too dangerous — while it was alone.